youyuge34/PI-REC/USAGE.md

 </p>

 Four windows will show up, one for color domain, one for edge, one for output and a pane.
 Switch your typewriting into ENG first.

+**Please read the instructions below carefully**

+(***Note that***: at the beginning, the output window is dark, you can press the keyboard ` g ` for the initial generated output.
+In the subsequent drawing process, press the keyboard ` g ` to view the real-time output changes based on *2 nd Generating Phase*.)

 Key | Description
 -----|------